sharktacos/OpenColorIO-configs/docs/ResolvePull.md

 **VFX Pulls**

- - **Set color space to ACES2065 (AP0** Turn off the ACES Output Transform in order to output ACES AP0/Linear data as shown below.
-This put the clip in ACES2065-1 used for interchange if images between facilities or softwares in an ACES pipeline, such as VFX plates.
+ - **Set color space to ACES2065 (AP0)** This done in Resolve by disabling the ACES Output Transform in order to output ACES AP0/Linear data as shown below.
+This puts the clip in ACES2065-1 used for interchange if images between facilities or softwares in an ACES pipeline, such as VFX plates.
+Disabling the Output Transform will display your footage in scene-linear color space, which will appear dark.
+This is expected.

 ![img](img/Netflix5.jpg)